Trade/other name(s): Ifex, isophosphamide

 This drug can lower your white blood cell count, especially in the weeks after the drug is given.
 A low white blood cell count increases your chance of getting an infection.
 Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain when passing urine, a new cough, or bringing up sputum.

-Avoid conceiving a baby while you are on this medicine and for some time afterward.
-This drug can harm a growing fetus.
+Men and women should avoid conceiving a baby while on this medicine and for 6 months afterward.
+This drug should not be taken during pregnancy since it can harm a growing fetus.

 Possible side effects

 You will probably not have most of the following side effects, but if you have any talk to your doctor or nurse.
 They can help you understand the side effects and cope with them.